Please Log in or Register

 More ‘Physiological Incidents’ Related to F-22

 The U.S. Air Force’s fleet of stealthy F-22 Raptor fifth-generation fighters has suffered two additional “physiological incidents” since Nov.
 21, the service confirmed Dec.
 2. “Since 21 Nov., there have been two physiological incidents and no events of interest,” said Air Combat Command spokeswoman Kelly Sanders in an emailed statement.
-Since ...
+Since the F-22 returned to flight in September after a four-month grounding, the Air Force has maintained two listings for ...

 Category: Military Aviation